coruscateor/gtk_estate/README.md

 </br>

-The reason why StateContainers is a singleton is because it's easier to considate all GTK and libadwaita related state into one set of maps than handle this state discretely.
+The reason why StateContainers is a singleton is because it's easier to consolidate all GTK and libadwaita related state into one set of maps than handle this state discretely.

-Also this is only a single-threaded singleton which should only be dealing with UI and inter-thread-communication related tasks probably using a crate like [act_rs](https://crates.io/crates/act_rs) for the latter.
+Also StateContainers is a single-threaded singleton which should only contain state which deals with UI and inter-thread-communication related tasks probably using a crate like [act_rs](https://crates.io/crates/act_rs) for the latter.

 </br>

 ## Building Requirements

-Requires the GTK4 and libadwaita C based library binaries on your system (See [The GTK Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation.html) for GTK installation instructions).
+Requires the GTK4 and libadwaita library binaries on your system (See [The GTK Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation.html) for GTK installation instructions).

 Search your software repositories to find the libadwaita libraries.